Ein Vater trägt seinen lachenden Sohn auf dem Rücken, im Hintergrund fliegt eine gezeichnete Biene.

 Your little ones are in a growth phase in which the bone structure develops decisively.
 Vitamin D with its importance for calcium intake plays an important role here.
 Children therefore need vitamin D and calcium for normal bone growth and for normal bone development.
 For this reason, babies usually receive vitamin D prophylaxis and are supplied with vitamin D preparations daily.

 Vitamin D deficiency in older children is usually connected to leisure activity, which is increasingly spend indoors and not outdoors in summer and sunny weather.
 Therefore, their year-round supply of sufficient sunlight, which is already weak in Germany, is further diminished.
-So, regularly spend time outdoors with your loved ones.
-This way, your family gets enough sunshine and can maintain a strong immune system.
-Getting enough exercise not only ensures a healthy lifestyle but is also fun!

 Please note: newborns and infants up to 2 years should not be left in the sun for too long because babies’ skin is still too sensitive to prolonged exposure to the sun.
 The prophylactic measures already mentioned will help to prevent an undersupply of vitamin D3.